-Quarterly Monitoring of Permanent Wells - Owens Corning continues quarterly monitoring of the horizontal and vertical extents of the DOWTHERM ATM constituents in ground water via the 15 permanent monitoring wells installed in and around the perimeter of our study area, in addition to monitoring wells on site.
+Quarterly Monitoring of Permanent Wells - Owens Corning monitors quarterly the horizontal and vertical extents of DOWTHERM ATM constituents in ground water via 15 permanent monitoring wells installed in and around the study area perimeter, in addition to monitoring wells on site.

-Annual Monitoring of Private Wells - In Summer 2020, Owens Corning will perform its seventh annual sampling of private water wells on properties within the Classification Exception Area (CEA)/Well Restriction Area (WRA) where impacts to ground water are above Class I and Class IIA Ground Water Quality (GWQ) standards for the DOWTHERM ATM constituents, 1,1-biphenyl and diphenyl ether.
+Annual Monitoring of Private Wells - In Summer 2022, Owens Corning performed its 10th annual sampling of private drinking water wells on properties within the Classification Exception Area (CEA)/Well Restriction Area (WRA) where impacts to ground water are above Class I and Class IIA Ground Water Quality (GWQ) standards for the DOWTHERM ATM constituents, 1,1-biphenyl and diphenyl ether.

-Summary of Private Well Sampling - A total of 68 private wells at residential and commercial properties have been sampled since February 2012, some more than once.
+Summary of Private Well Sampling - A total of 68 private wells at residential and commercial properties have been sampled since February 2012 - some more than once.

-As of January 2020, water from 10 private wells in the CEA/WRA were found to contain levels of one or both of the DOWTHERM ATM constituents above the GWQ standards.
+As of September 2022, water from 10 private wells in the CEA/WRA were found to contain levels of one or both of the DOWTHERM ATM constituents above the GWQ standards.
 Long-term solutions were established with the agreement of the property owners.